Mike LaPlante: Coaching career

-Auburn University

-Prior to being named Head Basketball Coach at Jacksonville State, LaPlante served as an assistant coach to Cliff Ellis at Auburn University from 1996 - 2000.
-While at Auburn the program set new records for most wins in a season (29), most wins in a two-year period (54), and captured the school's first SEC Basketball Championship in over 40 years.
-LaPlante quickly established himself as one of the top recruiters in the country by helping Auburn to four Top 20 recruiting classes.

-University of Maine
+LaPlante's first coaching opportunity was as an assistant to Dick Kuchen at Yale.
+While at Yale the Bulldogs set modern era records for most wins (19).

 As an assistant to Rudy Keeling at the University of Maine, LaPlante quickly established himself as an excellent recruiter and on the floor coach.
 During his tenure at Maine the Black Bears set school records for most wins in a season (20), reaching the 20 win plateau for the first time in school history.
 It was during this time that LaPlante established a relationship with the Senegalese Basketball Federation as a consultant that has led to his strong connection with that country's basketball development.

-Yale University

-LaPlante's first coaching opportunity was as an assistant to Dick Kuchen at Yale.
-While at Yale the Bulldogs set modern era records for most wins (19) and made a run at the Ivy League Championship losing out to Princeton.
+LaPlante served as an assistant coach to Cliff Ellis at Auburn from 1996 to 2000.
+While at Auburn the program set new records for most wins in a season (29), most wins in a two-year period (54), and captured the school's first Southeastern Conference (SEC) basketball championship in over 40 years.
+LaPlante quickly established himself as one of the top recruiters in the country by helping Auburn to four Top 20 recruiting classes.
+He was then named head coach for the Jacksonville State Gamecocks.